 The window swallowing functionality requires

 dwm to walk the process tree,

-supported operating systems.
+list of supported operating systems.

 Only terminals created by local processes can swallow windows, and only windows created by local processes can be swallowed.